MrCCampbell/milestone-project-1/README.md

 - Git committed " Added photos to project.html. "
 - Added headings to footer of index.html.
 - Git committed " Added headings to index.html's footer. "
+- Added contact details and font awesome picture for social media and the relevant link to the footer.
+- Git committed " Added contacts details and social media links to footer. "
 -